 Real Madrid coach

-The Portuguese forward has been at the centre of speculation about his future after revealing earlier this month he did not celebrate his two goals against Granada because he was 'sad' for professional reasons, but without elaborating.
+Ronaldo has been at the centre of intense gossip about his future after revealing since Madrid's home win over Granada this month that he did not celebrate his two goals in the match because he was "sad" for professional reasons, but without elaborating.

 The Spanish media was quick to suggest the 27-year-old, who has scored 150 goals in 149 matches for Real since his world-record £80 million ($123 million) move from Manchester United, was eager to leave the Bernabeu, while his desire for a new improved contract was also mooted as a possible reason for Ronaldo's discontent.

 Asked about the situation at the pre-match press conference for Monday's (AEST) league trip to